Skip to content

 • Fees — a low rate with a £999 fee can be more expensive than a fee-free option on smaller loans.

 Compare deals by total cost across the fixed period: monthly payment × months in the fix + product fee.
-The deal with the lowest total cost is the cheapest — not the deal with the lowest sticker rate.
+This can produce a different result from sorting by headline rate alone.

 Lender rates change daily and depend on factors specific to you.
-A static table looks helpful but usually isn’t.
-Compare Mortgage Rates instead helps you estimate your numbers, then introduces you to a mortgage adviser who can pull live quotes from the lenders you actually qualify for.
+Compare Mortgage Rates uses daily feed examples to help you estimate and compare total-cost scenarios, then can introduce you to a mortgage adviser who can discuss options based on your circumstances.

 The fastest way to compare real options